 Being intoxicated does not diminish an individual's responsibility to obtain the consent of the other party before engaging in sexual activity.
-Being intoxicated or high is never an excuse for sexual misconduct.
+Being intoxicated or under the influence of any other controlled substance is never an excuse for sexual misconduct.